Pregnancy Tissue

 In the Hospital

-Sometimes fetal tissue is identified within the pregnancy tissue, but not in the majority of cases, as it is too small to see.
-If fetal tissue (or cells) is separately identified, you have the option to consent to a hospital burial or may choose to make your own arrangements in a private burial plot.
+Sometimes fetal tissue is identified within the pregnancy tissue.
+It is not identified in the majority of cases, as it is too small to see.
+Should fetal tissue (or cells) be separately identified, you may consent to a hospital burial or may make your own arrangements in a private burial plot.

-If you choose to have a hospital burial, you will sign a consent form and the fetal remains will be always treated with respect and dignity.
+If you choose to have a hospital burial, you will sign a consent form.
+The pregnancy tissue will be always treated with respect and dignity.
 The location of the burial will be documented in the cemetery records.
-These options will be discussed with you by the healthcare professionals in the Emergency Room or Early Pregnancy Unit (EPU), and when deciding on the miscarriage management option.
+These options will be discussed with you by the healthcare professionals in the Emergency Room or Early Pregnancy Unit (EPU), and when you are deciding on the miscarriage management option.

 If you have experienced two or more miscarriages and wish to undergo genetic testing on the pregnancy tissue, the staff can provide guidance on the best way of collecting the tissue or arrange appropriate hospital follow-up.